20 Best Blue Mountains Walks (Hiking Guide)

 Undercliff Track

-One of the best walks in the Wentworth Falls area is the Overcliff Undercliff Track, a 4 km circuit walk that can be started from the picnic area or the Conservation Hut.
+One of the best walks in the Wentworth Falls area is the Overcliff Undercliff Track, a 4 km circuit that can be started from either the picnic area or the Conservation Hut.

-This hike doesn’t reach the valley floor and stays higher up on the cliffs, making it a less challenging adventure than the Wentworth Pass but just as enjoyable.
+This hike stays higher up on the cliffs, avoiding the valley floor, making it less challenging than, for example, the Wentworth Pass, but equally enjoyable.

-Various lookout points along the track offer scenic views over the valley and the waterfall, which makes this walk all the more engaging.
+Various lookout points along the track offer scenic views over the valley and the waterfall, which makes this walk all the more appealing.

 More information: Overcliff Undercliff Track.